1. Autonomy & Ownership

 Throughout my internship, I was empowered to take ownership of projects and work, and then given the autonomy to work on and develop that project.
 After some time to get up to speed, my supervisor asked me: what are the projects that you want to work on?
 This was a pleasant surprise; I initially had the impression that I would only be a supporting member of existing projects as an intern.

 Soon after, I got the opportunity to own Product Metrics, while also assisting my teammates in other live and important projects.
-As a developing internal tool, I had the chance to learn how we could use metrics to contextualise and provide information about user behaviour.
+As a developing internal tool, I had the chance to learn how we could use metrics to contextualize and provide information about user behavior.
 This information became one part of a larger effort to understand our target user groups, where these insights would be validated with our Customer Success teams and finally used by the team in product development.
 By the end, we had set the foundation for this to be a consistent part of their intern processes!

 Along the way, having weekly follow-ups with my manager also enabled me to keep tabs on the progress I was making, keeping the goals that I had set for myself in mind and updating them as I grew into the role.
-There were instances where I felt ill-equipped for a task, but my manager and the team provided their support, offering it at any time.
+There were instances when I felt ill-equipped for a task, but my manager and the team provided their support, offering it at any time.

 2. Staying Connected while being apart - Remote working done right!

 It goes without saying that EngageRocket has a wealth of talented individuals and strong teams, but they were also incredible people to work with.
 Each team was filled with experts with distinct skill sets that enabled the teams to be well-rounded with information flowing smoothly between them.
 I was blessed with the opportunity to interact with the different teams and their members through cross-functional projects.
-The joint efforts culminated with key input from every team, leading to the development of a well-thought out product.
+The joint efforts culminated with key input from every team, leading to the development of a well-thought-out product.

 The teams were also able to thrive thanks to a culture of openness for all our employees. allowed me to speak with and gain exposure to various facets of a thriving startup seeking to impact change in our world.
 In these interactions with them, I got to understand the role of my department in the success and growth of EngageRocket.
 As an intern, they took me in as one of their own and they valued my input as much as anyone else’s!